HautaniemiLab/jellyfisher/README.md

 # <img src="man/figures/logo.webp" alt="Jellyfisher hexagon" align="right" height="138" style="margin-left: 0.5em" /> Jellyfisher: Visualizing Tumor Evolution with Jellyfish Plots in R

-**Jellyfisher** is an R package that generates Jellyfish plots for visualizing tumor evolution and subclonal compositions.
+**Jellyfisher** is an R package for visualizing tumor evolution and subclonal compositions using Jellyfish plots.
 The package is based on the [Jellyfish](https://github.com/HautaniemiLab/jellyfish) visualization tool, bringing its functionality to R users.
-The package is designed to work with with plain data frames or ClonEvol results, providing an easy way to visualize tumor evolution directly in R.
+The package is designed to work with with ClonEvol results or plain data frames, allowing use with a wide range of tools and workflows.

 ![Jellyfisher Example](https://raw.githubusercontent.com/HautaniemiLab/jellyfish/refs/heads/main/docs/example.svg)